HelanaNady/DataStructures/Queues.md

 # Applications

-- **ask scheduling**: Operating systems schedule processes using queues, ensuring tasks are executed in the order they are received.
+- **Task scheduling**: Operating systems schedule processes using queues, ensuring tasks are executed in the order they are received.
 - **Simulation**: Queues can model real-world queues, such as lines at a store or traffic light wait times.
 - **Breadth-first search (BFS) in trees and graphs**: BFS algorithms often use queues to explore nodes level by level.